 Though having a lawyer present is always an excellent way to reassure you that everything is going as it should, it is not always necessary to divorce by default.
 That is one of the aspects many couples love about this divorce method.
 However, there are some other advantages for you to think about.

 Fewer court costs

-Fewer trials and appearing at hearings
+Fewer trials and appearances at hearings

-Often a couple will agree who will file for the divorce and who will ignore the notices.
+Often a couple will agree on who will file for the divorce and who will ignore the notices.
 This allows the couple to get divorced quickly and efficiently.
 The couple may even decide to settle divorce issues outside of the courtroom if it benefits them.